jensws80/JensArduinoCarPedals/README.md

 # JensArduinoCarPedals

-This is my car simulator Arduino pedals with I work from time to time.
+This is my car simulator pedals for Arduino with I work with from time to time.
 This pedals have gas, brake and clutch and use a Arduino (Windows native drivers) to connect to usb port.
+Feel free to do pull request to this repository.

 All file you need you find in this git.
 <A HREF="https://github.com/jensws80/JensArduinoCarPedals/blob/master/jensArduinoCarPedals.ino">Download Arduino Project</A>